andr-groth/VAE-precip-predict/examples/VAEp_explore.md

 ### Load climatological mean

 To obtain absolute values, we also load the corresponding climatological mean fields.
-The netCDF files will be looked up in the folder `mean_path`, relative to the data folder.
+The netCDF files will be looked up in the `mean_path` folder, relative to the data folders.

 ```python